China mobile apps 2021: An overview of the Chinese mobile ecosystem today

 Android, of course, is much different.
 Since the Chinese government has blocked Google services from the Chinese market, Google Play is unavailable except via VPN.
 That means Chinese consumers have a vast array of app download options.

 The top app stores for Android in China are from familiar names according to AppInChina’s app store index.
-Top publishers and top hardware manufacturers offer the biggest and most popular Android app markets in China:
+The top publishers and top hardware manufacturers who offer the biggest and most popular Android app markets in China are led by Huawei, Oppo, VIVO, and Tencent:

 After the big names, popularity on the hundreds of other app stores in China tails off quickly, and with good reason.
 The bigger stores from the major brands are much more likely to vet apps on their markets much closely in an attempt to weed out malware.